 In 2006 Eric located a space in the industrial park just south of Napa College – now called the Crusher District which is home to many small artisan producers.
 It was the former home of Delectus Winery and before them, part of a number of buildings in this park were used by William Hill Winery.
 Eric has since doubled the size of the space needed – he makes both Punk Dog and E. Gordon Cellars here – along with several custom crush clients who make their wines here.

 Eric offers a number of related services for custom crush clients including one that is somewhat unusual in the area.
-He has one of the few counter pressure bottling lines in Napa and can produce wines by the Charmat Method – fermenting sparkling wines in tanks rather then in bottle.
+He has one of the few counter-pressure bottling lines in Napa and can produce wines by the Charmat Method – fermenting sparkling wines in tanks rather than in bottle.

-Sophie’s Riddle is noticeably lighter wine – with a blend that you rarely see from the Napa area.
+Sophie’s Riddle is noticeably lighter wine – with a blend that one rarely sees from the Napa area.
 Try to solve the riddle of this blend, which appears on the bottle’s label.
 The blends often change each year depending on available fruit sources.

 With access to his own sparkling wine making equipment on site, Eric can make wines such as his 2014 Sparkling Viognier (sourced from Alexander Valley in neighboring Sonoma County).
 Shows nice fruit initially with a pleasing creaminess.
 A slight lingering bitterness shows on the finish – best tempered by Eric’s recommendation of using this wine for making mango mimosas.
 Easy drinking summer wine.